ImpactFlow/flow/docs/graph.md

 A `Graph` is the data structure over which a `Flow` traverses. `Graph`s are defined in the mathematical form as a set of both vertices `V` and edges `E`, where `e ∈ E` connects two vertices in `V`.

 `Graph`s here are considered directed graphs (one-way edges) with one unique source vertex (starting point).
-The graph also recognizes sink vertices, a.k.a. vertices that trap a traverser because they have not departing edges.
+The graph also recognizes sink vertices, a.k.a. vertices that trap a traverser because they have no departing edges.

 ## Properties